graphprotocol/firehose-cosmos/devel/cosmoshub4/README.md

 # Cosmoshub4 Network

-To start firehose for the Gaia/Cosmoshub4 network, first run the bootstraping script:
+To start Firehose for the Gaia/Cosmoshub4 network, first run the bootstraping script:

 ```bash
 ./bootstrap.sh